 - Sending or receiving a text takes a driver’s eyes from the road for an average of 4.6 seconds, the equivalent-at 55 mph-of driving the length of an entire football field, blind (Distraction.Gov).

-The September 2010 Harvard Mental Health Letter (a Harvard Health Publication) cited a study to explain why talking on the phone while driving is more distracting than talking to a fellow passenger in the same car.
-Researchers found those who talked on the cell phone were more likely to drift into the other lane and more likely to miss an exit.
+Strayer et al. (2011) found those who talked on the cell phone were more likely to drift into the other lane and more likely to miss an exit.
 Further analyzing conversations, researchers discovered that drivers and passengers in the car tended to adjust their conversations in response to traffic cues.
 For instance, they both stopped talking if there was a traffic problem or the passenger would give advice to help the driver navigate.
 On the flip side, conversations on cell phones didn’t vary based on traffic conditions because, obviously, only the driver can see the road.
 “In effect, the passenger acted as another set of eyes that helped the driver control the vehicle, and this sort of activity is not afforded by cell-phone conversations” (Strayer et al., 2011, p.
 48).

 Finally, for those who still argue that they’re great at multitasking, research indicates that even though we think we’re “multitasking” it’s actually our brain rapidly switching from one task to another, rather than processing them simultaneously.
 People who seem to be good at multitasking are simply good at being faster at switching back and forth between two things (Scientific American, 2009).